 If you have a registered corporation or limited liability company (LLC) and you're using a name that's different from what you have registered with the SOS, then you should also register your trade name.
 However, the state's laws for trade names are extensive and can be confusing, so you might want to consult with a lawyer before filing any forms.

 You can file an Application to Register Trade Name, Trademark, or Service Mark with the SOS.
 The form must be notarized.
 As of 2023, the filing fee is $75.

 Apart from the licenses and permits discussed above, you might be required to comply with other laws and regulations.
 These laws, for example, could be related to safety, health, and the environment.
 If you're in a highly regulated field, you're more likely to need additional licenses and permits.

 Sometimes these areas are encompassed within other licenses, permits, and registrations.
 Other times, these licenses and permits will require a separate process.
 You should contact your federal, state, and local governments for more information.

 The Louisiana Small Business Development Center (SBDC) also has guidance on how to start and grow your business.
 The website has sections on topics such as business plans, financial analysis, sales and marketing, and technology commercialization.
 It also has information on training sessions and how to get free confidential business counseling.
 The Louisiana SBDC is part of a national network of small business development centers.

-This article covers only the very tip of the iceberg regarding small business licenses and registrations in Louisiana.
-You can find much more information in the many other articles in the Small Business section here on Nolo.com.
-Many of those articles are part of 50-state series—so you can get plenty of information that's specific to the State of Louisiana.
-You can also find expanded information in many Nolo books, such as Legal Guide for Starting & Running a Small Business, by Fred S. Steingold, and The Small Business Start-Up Kit, by Peri Pakroo.
+If you're looking to dive in further, you can also find expanded information in many Nolo books, such as Legal Guide for Starting & Running a Small Business, by Fred S. Steingold, and The Small Business Start-Up Kit, by Peri Pakroo.